pesan/service-spy/README.md

     .host                                0.0.0.0                Proxy server listener host
     .port                                -                      Proxy server listener port number

-    .ssl                                 false                  SSL listener
+    .ssl                                 false                  SSL listener if set to true

-    .jksKeystore                         N/A                    (SSL) Path to Java keystore .jksPassword                         N/A                    (SSL) Java keystore password
+    .jksKeystore                         -                      Path to Java keystore (SSL only) .jksPassword                         -                      Java keystore password (SSL only)

-    .pemCertPath                         default cert           (SSL) Path to PEM formatted certificate .pemKeyPath                          default key            (SSL) Path to PEM formatted key
+    .pemCertPath                         default cert           Path to PEM formatted certificate (SSL only) .pemKeyPath                          default key            Path to PEM formatted key (SSL only)

-    .pfxKeystore                         N/A                    (SSL) Path to PFX keystore .pfxPassword                         N/A                    (SSL) PFX keystore password
+    .pfxKeystore                         -                      Path to PFX keystore (SSL only) .pfxPassword                         -                      PFX keystore password (SSL only)

 These properties can be applied on the command line with a double dash, for example:

-    docker run -d pesan/service-spy --actions.limit=150
+    docker run -d pesan/service-spy --actions.limit=150 --proxy.severs.http.mappings[0].url=http://www.example.com

-The can also be listed in an `application.yml` file mounted into the root of the container.
+The can also be listed in an `application.yml` file mounted into the `/opt/service-spy` directory of the container.
 Example of config file:

     actions.limit: 200
     proxy.servers: